planetfederal/qgis-webappbuilder-plugin/docs/source/usage.rst

    Controls tab with Full screen, geocoding and Layers list selected

-Some controls can be configured.
-This is done by right-clicking their corresponding button and selecting the :guilabel:`Configure` option.
+Some controls can be configured by right-clicking their corresponding button and selecting the :guilabel:`Configure` option.

 .. figure:: img/controlcontext.png